All blog posts

 The sweet spot for Synthesia is high-volume, standardized content where human delivery is not critical: compliance training, HR onboarding, internal policy updates, and multilingual knowledge base articles.
 Outside that zone, real recordings win.

-• L&D teams producing 10+ training videos per month
+• An L&D team producing 10+ training videos per month

-• Global companies needing content in 20+ languages
+• A global company needing content in 20+ languages

-• Teams with no video production budget or equipment
+• A team with no video production budget or equipment, optimizing for scale